 I bet you've spotted the difference in the voice of these two copies.
 Bear in mind there's no single ideal type of tone for your content.
 If you're not sure whether you need to be formal or easy-going, stick to neutrality and develop your brand voice as you learn more about your target audience.

 We don't create content for the sake of content, do we?
 Every page you're working on answers important questions and satisfies someone's need for this particular info.
-Content mapping will help you organize users' needs, company's goals, and your content plans.
+Content mapping will help you organize users' needs, the company's goals, and your content plans.

 Content mapping is similar to mind mapping techniques.
 Here's how it may look like: